bradymiller2310/FantasyFootballDashboard/README.md

    - Click "Restart" and once the session has been restarted, click "Run All" again

 12) Once that code file is done running, you will now have a file called _all_fantasy_data.xlsx_ in your google drive - this will be used to fuel the visualizations in Tableau.

+   - **For the DS 440 TA/professor grading this, instead of having to download Tableau Public and going through the process of publishing your own dashboard, once you finish running the R script and jupyter notebook code files, you can just use the link at the bottom of the Project Summary section at the top of this ReadMe file so you can see what the finished dashboard looks like.

 13) Open Tableau Public and open the _Fantasy Football Dashboard.twbx_ file that you downloaded from the GitHub.